baskuit/pinyon/src/types/readme.md

     using MatrixReal = _Matrix<Real>;
     using MatrixInt = _Matrix<int>;
     using MatrixValue = _Matrix<Value>;

     template <typename...
 Args>
     using Vector = _Vector<Args...>;
     template <typename...
 Args>
     using Matrix = _Matrix<Args...>;

-    using ObservationHash = ObservationHashType<_Observation>;
     using Mutex = std::mutex;
+    using PRNG = _PRNG;
     using Seed = _Seed;
-    using PRNG = _PRNG;
-    using Rational = _Rational;
 };
 ```

 ## Wrapped Primitives

-The `Real`, `Probability`, `Action`, and `Observation` type aliases that are defined in the `DefaultTypes` struct are not the same as the types which are provided in the template parameter list.
+The `Real`, `Prob`, `Action`, and `Obs` type aliases that are defined in the `DefaultTypes` struct are not the same as the types which are provided in the template parameter list.
 Since these types are usually C++ primitives, they are instead wrapped with template classes which store the same data but also provide some extra functionality and make the search code more consistent when using library types like `mpq_class`.

 ### `Wrapper<T>`